katznboyz1/peril/README.md

 - Make a script that automatically downloads the needed data for the categories.

-- Make the web UI (should be statically hosted so that people can run it without a server).
+- Fix the UI to look nicer.

 ## Credits: